-But the other thing my headlamp lit was eyeshine.
-Eyes reflected back to me, glowing like bright headlights.
+My headlamp also lit up eyeshine.
+Eyes reflected back to me, glowing like eerie headlights.
 They shone in very different ways, depending on the animal they belonged to.

 A string of eyes like a teeny necklace in the middle of the trail belonged to a spider.
 There were millions of spiders here and dozens of webs across the trail, at face level.
 If I was lucky, I saw them and ducked under.
 If not...blech.

 Unblinking eyeshine resting on the lake surface, bright red.
 That was caiman.
-The calm water reflected those eyes to make four red eyes.
+The calm water reflected those eyes to double the count.
 If the water rippled, like when the caiman moved, the reflection danced with dozens of red undulating eyes.

 Unblinking eyes close to the ground, almost lost in the huge-leafed ground plants, might be a horned frog, with a mouth so big it can swallow small mammals.

 Blinking eyes always belonged to a mammal.
 A foot off the ground, it could be capybara.
-But lower could be an agouti or rat, higher probably a deer.
+But lower could be an agouti or rat.
+If higher, it was probably a deer.

-I saw all these as I made my way along the trail, following large cats all night—jaguar, puma and ocelot— cats we had radio-collared earlier in the season.
+This was my nightly landscape as I made my way along the trail, following large cats—jaguar, puma and ocelot— cats we had radio-collared months earlier.
 I tuned my radio receiver, held the broad, branched antenna up in the air, and listened for beeps that signaled the identity of one of our radio-collared cats.
 Since I was the youngest field assistant at the Cocha Cashu research station (short straw and all), my shift went from 6p, when the sun set like a dropped rock, til midnight.
 No one else wanted a shift that was dark the entire time.

 So, that’s the setting.
 This is the story.

 At 2200 hrs, I settled in to listen to a group of ocelots sleeping.
-The characteristic sound of the ping told me they were lying on their sides.
+The tic-toc sound of the ping told me they were lying on their sides.
 I read, then checked the radio signal, wrote notes, frequencies, and directions in my field notebook, then read again.
 At midnight, I packed up to return the two kilometers home to the field station.